61040-team-goodfood/final-project/README.md

 **Returns**

 - A success message
-- An object with the updated grocery item
+- An object with the updated grocery item (either updates only the status or updates the stored item information)

 **Throws**